syncfusion-content/javascript-docs/js/api/ejLinearGauge.md

-Specifies the frame backgroundimageurl of linear gauge
+Specifies the frame background image url of linear gauge